jjmarchewitz/jjmarchewitz/README.md

 # Hello!

-I'm a software developer from the US.
-Currently I'm working on monte, it's a really big project.
-I would love to see the Rust community flourish and I think Polars is a fantastic example of bringing the benefits of Rust to the wider developer community.
+I'm a software developer from the US